 The Microsoft Dynamics CRM® connector add-on automatically exports form data from your website to your Microsoft Dynamics CRM account database by mapping Optimizely form fields to Microsoft Dynamics CRM database fields.
 For information about other database connector add-ons, see Marketing Automation.

-- In the Optimizely CMS admin view, select Config > Tool Settings > Microsoft Dynamics CRM.
+- Select Microsoft Dynamics CRM from the available connectors list.
 The Microsoft Dynamics CRM settings screen appears.

 You can have multiple instances of the same connector.
 For example, if you have marketing teams in separate regions, you can have more than one Microsoft Dynamics CRM connector, such as Microsoft Dynamics CRM - Europe, Microsoft Dynamics CRM - US, and Microsoft Dynamics CRM - APAC.

 - Enter the Connector Name, User Name, Password, Application Id, CRM Address and Redirect Url associated with your Microsoft Dynamics CRM account.